 Uses for homemade vegetable broth

-I use homemade vegetable broth in soups, stews, to cook rice, add to sauces and wherever the recipe is asking for vegetable broth.
+I use homemade vegetable broth in soups, and stews, it is a great addition to cook rice, make a sauce, and wherever a recipe is asking for vegetable broth.
 Even though I usually substitute only part of the water in a soup or when cooking rice with this broth, the result is noticeably better.

 Today, for example, I made borscht and was out of my yummy vegetable broth.
 Since my homemade cabbage borscht soup has so many vegetables, I didn’t think we would even notice the difference with or without the vegetable broth, but we did.